Sept 12-Nov 14, 2019

 Jan 9-April 16, 2020

 Our Current Study

-She and her husband Scott have been married for eight years and have 2 children, Emma and Wesley.
-They are expecting their 3rd this December.
-They are currently pursuing Master’s Degrees at Gordon-Conwell Theological Seminary to better serve the body of Christ through biblical and theological training, discipleship, and staff and leadership development within the local and global church.
+She and her husband Scott have been married for nine years and have 3 children (Emma, Wesley and Declan).
+This fall, Rachael will begin pursuing a Master of Divinity degree through Fuller Theological Seminary to better serve the body of Christ through biblical and theological training, discipleship, and leadership development within the local and global church.